-Are you planning to brave the Black Friday sales?
-If so arm yourself with these statistics to get an idea of what you might be in for.
+Are you planning to brave the Black Friday sales this year?
+Then these 2022 spending statistics will give you an idea of what you're in for.

 The Black Friday sales have traditionally been a day of absolute mayhem.